viljo/Low-latency_stream_kit/README.md

 - Supports GUI and headless automation (`--headless`) for operational scripts.
 - Auto-provisions telemetry and operations streams when connected to JetStream and falls back to an in-memory broker for demos/tests.
-- can enable select and issue a replay from datastore for all clients
+- Launches group replays for all connected clients by identifier and lets operators stop active channels.
 - See [`docs/command_console.md`](docs/command_console.md) for usage examples.

 ### Channel helpers